 To further highlight the primitive beginnings of the period of the automobile, the first paved concrete highway wasn’t created until 1909.
 There was a speed limit of 20 miles per hour on most roads, drivers weren’t required to have insurance or pass a drivers test until 1934, and there were no electric traffic lights until 1934.
 Just imagine trying to drive to an important business meeting on roads with no traffic lights or lines down the middle, filled with uninsured, unlicensed drivers.
 Yikes!

-Furthermore, up until 1921, windshield wipers had to be operated manually by continually pulling a lever while driving!
+Furthermore, up until 1921, the operation of windshield wipers was a manual task done by continually pulling a lever while driving.

-Along with personal transportation, the ways in which goods are shipped have been revolutionized over the past century.
+Along with personal transportation, the ways we ship goods has also revolutionized over the past century.
 In 1896, the first truck was invented.
 It had a four horsepower, two-cylinder engine that could haul 3,300 pounds, and it only travelled 7.5 miles per hour.
 Today, tractor trailers are continually used to move products around and they have become an integral part of the shipping industry.
 Tractor trailers can carry up to 80,000 pounds and can travel over 80 miles per hour (although this isn’t advised).

 In addition to automobiles, planes, trains and ships have also come a very long way since 1915.
 Up until the late 1890s, many of the ships transporting cargo over long distances were still sail-powered.
 They could take literally weeks to cross the Atlantic, and weren’t completely replaced until around 1900, after which steam-powered ships capable of travelling much faster and carrying far more, took over.